Why Diversifier Strategies Matter

 Important Risk Information

 Investments cannot be made in an index.
 Unmanaged index returns do not reflect any fees, expenses or sales charges.
 Past performance is no guarantee of future results.
 There is no guarantee that any investment will achieve its objectives, generate positive returns, or avoid losses.
 The Adviser’s reliance on its strategy and judgments about the attractiveness, value and potential appreciation of particular securities and the tactical allocation among investments may prove to be incorrect and may not produce the desired results.
+Diversification does not assure a profit or protect against loss in a declining market.

 The S&P 500 is widely regarded as the best single gauge of large-cap U.S. equities and serves as and captures approximately 80% coverage of available US equity market capitalization.
 Fixed Income allocation is represented by the Bloomberg Barclays US Treasury 7-10 Year Index, which measures total return of US dollar-denominated, fixed-rate, nominal debt issued by the US Treasury with 7-9.9999 years to maturity.